sgfin/sgfin.github.io_old/_posts/2019-03-20-FAQ-On-Adversarial-Science-Paper.md

 mathjax: false
 ---

-### Table of Contents
 * TOC
 {:toc}

 ### Why this FAQ?

 Last Spring, some colleages (chiefly Andy Beam) and I released a [preprint](https://arxiv.org/pdf/1804.05296.pdf) on adversarial attacks on medical computer visions systems.
-This manuscript was targeted at a technical audience, and written with the goal of explaining why adversarial attacks researchers should consider healthcare applications and providing some proofs of concept.
+This manuscript was targeted at a technical audience.
+It was written with the goal of explaining why adversarial attacks researchers should consider healthcare applications among their threat models, as well as to provide some proof of concept.
 I ended up getting a lot of great feedback/pushback via email and twitter, which I really appreciated and which informed an update of the preprint.

 After the article was released, we were also put in touch with [Jonathan Zittrain](https://hls.harvard.edu/faculty/directory/10992/Zittrain) and John Bowers from Harvard Law School as well as [Joi Ito](https://www.media.mit.edu/people/joi/overview/) of the MIT Media Lab.
 These are incredibly thoughtful people with a lot of amazing experience.
 We decided to write a follow-up article targeted more at medical and policy folks, with the intention of examining precedence for adversarial attacks in the healthcare system as it exists today and initiating a conversation about what to do about them going forward.
 The result is being published today in Science, here.
 It's been an absolutely pleasure working with these guys.

-Given the nature of the topic, I've been fretting quite a bit that the paper will be misconstrued.
+Given the nature of the topic, I've been fretting a bit that the paper will be misconstrued.
 At a minimum, I anticipate getting a lot of the same questions I got the first time around on the preprint, and figured it'd be easier to write up answers to these in one place.